Open Studios Event Expands, Adapting to a Changing Chelsea

 Loria wanted the rat situated closer to the object of his scorn.
 But, he recalled, “The first day that we were here we had the rat across the street [directly in front of the site].
 We were asked by the police to move it further away.
 He [the officer] claimed that the rat had to be at least 15 feet from the job site.”
 Loria was dubious, but did as he was told.
 “I’ve learned from experience that it’s just better to follow along with what they [the police] say.
 Even if you’re right, they’re right.”
 Loria and his colleagues acquiesced on that point, but remained vigilant in their fight against contractors who hire non-union — a sector of the construction world that has grown even in New York, a city that once had a 90 percent union construction workforce.

 The current percentage of union to non-union construction workers here is a vexed point among both industry and labor activists, and the controversy crosses ideological lines.
 According to the progressive Murphy Institute for Worker Education, organized labor accounts for 31 percent of the city’s construction workforce, while the Real Estate Board of New York states that the percentage is at least 10 points higher.
-Gary LaBarbera, the famously outspoken president of the labor advocacy group, the Building and Construction Trades Council, has flatly asserted, “Seventy percent are union.
+Gary LaBarbera, the famously outspoken president of the labor advocacy group, the Building and Construction Trades Council of Greater New York, has flatly asserted, “Seventy percent are union.
 There is no way around that number,” drawing on federal statistics.
 However, some analysts find it impossible to determine the differential between union and non-union construction because many non-union workers are paid off the books, thus giving organized labor an artificially high percentage of the total workforce.

 Regardless of its current strength, District 16 is determined to bring public opinion in line with its cause.
 Toward that end, its organizers have been explaining to Chelsea residents and anyone else walking near their “soft” picket that union construction is safer than non-union construction.
 Underscoring that point, Loria spotted a construction truck associated with 500 W. 25th that was blocking the sidewalk, and furthermore, no “flag men” (“or women,” Loria corrected himself) were in sight.
 A flagger’s job is to alert pedestrians and vehicles to the obstruction ahead.
 “Look at that kid having to walk between the cars.
 This is the stuff we don’t like.
 This is how people get hurt.”
 Loria, along with lead organizer, Joe Scopo, asserted that flagging has almost never been in place when deliveries are made to the site.
 That kind of carelessness does not occur, they said, on a union site, but is typical for non-union jobs.